evkx/evkx.github.io/content/models/xpeng/p7/P7_AWD_Performance/_index.md

 ## Battery, range, and charging

-The battery has a gross capacity of 98kWh and a net capacity of 93,6kWh, meaning you have a 4,4kWh buffer for protection.
-(4,5%).
+The battery has a gross capacity of 86,2kWh and a net capacity of 82,7kWh, meaning you have a 3,5kWh buffer for protection.
+(4,1%).
 The battery is a Lithium-Ion battery based on [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)  The [WLTP range](../../../../guides/understandingrange/wltp) is 505 km (314 mi).
-The consumption is 18,5kWh/100km for the WLTP standard test.
+The consumption is 16,4kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 175kW.
-A full charge from 0 - 100% would take 57 minutes, while a more common scenario of 10-80% would take 26 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 51% resulting in an actual charge speed including time loss on 154kW.
-Each charge session would take 18 minutes and 14 seconds.
+A full charge from 0 - 100% would take 50 minutes, while a more common scenario of 10-80% would take 23 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 53% resulting in an actual charge speed including time loss on 149kW.
+Each charge session would take 17 minutes and 21 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28kWh/100km, 1000km will take 9 hours and 32 minutes to drive.
-This trip will require four charge session(s) charging from 1% to 51%.
-The total time lost for charging will be 73 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28kWh/100km, 1000km will take 9 hours and 40 minutes to drive.
+This trip will require five charge session(s) charging from 1% to 49%.
+The total time lost for charging will be 80 minutes.
 ### Onboard charger

 For level 1 and level 2 AC charging, the  onboard charger supports up to 11KW charging.
-As a result, you can charge the battery 0-100% from home in about 8 hours and 30 minutes.
+As a result, you can charge the battery 0-100% from home in about 7 hours and 31 minutes.

 {{<evkxdisplayaddarticle />}}